HashanSP/nba_compound_risk/README.md

 # Introduction

 This repository is intended as an online supplement to the abstract:
-Modeling Player Injuries in the National Basketball Association: An Actuarial Approach
+Injury Risk Management in the National Basketball Association: An Actuarial Approach

+Please attribute any citations of this repository to the original manuscript.

 This repository includes:

 - **clean_data** Cleaned data used to generate all results in the reference manuscript.

 - **code** Replication code to reproduce all results, figures, and tables in the reference manuscript (use output_for_abstract.R).
 Other scripts represent R functions used throughout.

+-